HardlyDifficult/Crypto/Bitcoin.md

  - Name Brand of Crypto
  - Secure
    - The arrival of Quantum computers seems to be the only viable attack today.
- - Predictable/predetermined minting rate
-   - Other currencies, such as the USD, have no restrictions on the amount created each year (and often do not even need to disclose the amount added).
-This could lead to inflation.

 ### Cons